I like Markdown.

 For example, aligning text or changing colours - which are basic features that a rich format text editor would provide.
 Some people have even created their own flavour of Markdown, implementing the features they think are missing.

 I am a big fan of limitations as a boost for creativity.
 This is something I have come across in other disciplines, like making music, or videos.
-For example, artists like Marc Rebillet or Casey Neistat are able to produce so much stuff, thanks do a simple set of limitations (I see them more like a toolbox, or a framework - I talked about this in a previous video I made).
+For example, artists like Marc Rebillet or Casey Neistat are able to produce so much stuff, thanks to a simple set of limitations (I see them more like a toolbox, or a framework - I talked about this in a previous video I made).

 I like the simplicity of Markdown because when I am trying to do something it cannot support, it forces me to think: do I really need to do this that way?
 Or do I just want to?